 (17) The German economy will continue to live with the coronavirus pandemic and its consequences for a long time.
 In such an exceptional situation, it is important to take strong economic countermeasures at all levels and with the necessary strength.
 Moreover, there are long-term challenges that have to be overcome.
 New opportunities lie, for example in the pandemic-related boost to digitalisation and innovation triggered by the pandemic, the transformation to a climate-neutral economy and increased European cooperation.
 Economic policymakers should seize these opportunities and create the framework conditions necessary for a resilient and future-oriented economy.

 ECONOMIC SITUATION: RECOVERY DEPENDS ON THE COURSE OF THE PANDEMIC

 - The global economy began a strong recovery following the major slump in spring.
 However, there has recently been a sharp increase in the number of infections in many places.

 - In light of the renewed restrictions, the economic recovery in the affected countries is likely to regain momentum only after the second wave of infection subsides.

 - The German Council of Economic Experts (GCEE) expects economic output to decline in Germany by 5.1 % this year, and to increase by 3.7 % in 2021.

-STABILISATION POLICY IN TIMES OF CORONAVIRUS
+STABILISATION POLICY AMID THE CORONAVIRUS CRISIS